 An important piece of the global strategy to mitigate the impacts of climate change is a decreased dependence on fossil fuels, and an increased reliance on sustainable energy.
 Cellulosic biofuels (e.g., fuels derived from plant matter, such as grasses and wood) are expected to play an increasingly important role in the global sustainable energy market, but we don’t yet have a full grasp on the implications of related land-use change for biodiversity and ecosystem services (e.g., water quality).
 I’m working with Dr. Rob Fletcher and colleagues to figure out how to make bioenergy production in the southeastern US more sustainable for wildlife and ecosystems.

-Ober, H. A., G. M. Jones, I. G. W. Gottlieb, S. A. Johnson, L. Smith, B. Brosi, R. J. Fletcher Jr. (Under review) Bat community response to intensification of biomass production for bioenergy across the southeastern United States.
+Ober, H. A., G. M. Jones, I. G. W. Gottlieb, S. A. Johnson, L. Smith, B. Brosi, R. J. Fletcher Jr. (In revision) Bat community response to intensification of biomass production for bioenergy across the southeastern United States.
 Submitted to: Ecological Applications.

-Jones, G. M., L. Smith, I. G. W. Gottlieb, S. A. Johnson, H. K. Ober, B. Brosi, R. J. Fletcher Jr. (In preparation) Herpetofaunal responses to biofuels harvests in managed pine forests of the southeastern United States.
+Jones, G. M., L. Smith, I. G. W. Gottlieb, S. A. Johnson, H. K. Ober, B. Brosi, R. J. Fletcher Jr. (In preparation) Herpetofaunal responses to woody bioenergy intensification in the southeastern United States.